-SRL aims to understand the role of words or phrases in a sentence.
-It has facilitated other natural language processing tasks including question answering~\cite{fitzgerald-etal-2018-large}, sentiment analysis~\cite{marasovic-frank-2018-srl4orl}, information extraction~\cite{solawetz-larson-2021-lsoie}, and machine translation~\cite{rapp-2022-using}.
-As a modeling problem, SRL requires associating argument types and phrases with respect to an identified predicate.
-Predicates can be coarsely divided into PropBank~\cite{palmer-etal-2005-proposition} senses, each with a dedicated core set of semantic arguments (e.g., \textsc{Arg0}--\textsc{Arg5}).
+Semantic role labeling can take various forms, each associated with different datasets.
+Predicates can be coarsely divided into PropBank~\cite{palmer-etal-2005-proposition} senses, each with a core set of numbered semantic arguments (e.g., \textsc{Arg0}--\textsc{Arg5}).
 There are also modifier arguments (e.g., \textsc{ArgMLoc}) typically representing information such as the location, purpose, manner or time of an event.
 Alternatively, predicates can also be hierarchically clustered into VerbNet~\cite{schuler2005verbnet} classes according to similarities in their syntactic behavior.
 Each class admits a set of thematic roles (e.g. \textsc{Agent}, \textsc{Theme}) whose interpretations are consistent with all predicates within the class.

+As a modeling problem, SRL requires associating argument types and phrases with respect to an identified predicate.
+The two labeling tasks (i.e., VerbNet SRL and PropBank SRL) are closely related; but they differ in their treatment of predicates and have disjoint label sets.
+Learning jointly can improve data efficiency across the different labeling SRL tasks.

+A common formulation used to instantiate this idea in prior work is multitask learning~\cite[e.g.][]{strzyz-etal-2019-sequence, gung-palmer-2021-predicate}: each label set is treated as a separate labeling task, and sometimes also modeled with inter-task feature interaction or consistency losses.
+While multitask learning often works well in such cases, the loss formulation represents a conservative view over label compatibilities of different tasks.
+At prediction time, subtask modules still run independently and are not constrained by each other.
+Consequently, decoded labels may violate structural constraints with respect to each other.
+In such settings, constrained inference~\cite[e.g.,][]{furstenau-lapata-2012-semi, greenberg-etal-2018-marginal} has been found helpful.
+However, this raises the question of how to involve such inference during learning for better data efficiency.
+Furthermore, given the wider availability of PropBank-only data~\cite[e.g.,][]{pradhan-etal-2013-towards, pradhan-etal-2022-propbank}, how to efficiently benefit from such data also remains a question.

-\Semlink~\cite{stowe-etal-2021-semlink} offers mappings between various semantic ontologies including PropBank and VerbNet. \citet{gung-palmer-2021-predicate} devised a deterministic conversion from PropBank label sequences to VerbNet ones using only the unambiguous mappings in \Semlink.
+In this paper, we argue that the two disjoint but compatible labeling tasks can be more effectively modeled as one task using their compatibility structures that are already explicitly defined in the form of \Semlink~\cite{stowe-etal-2021-semlink}. \Semlink offers mappings between various semantic ontologies including PropBank and VerbNet. \citet{gung-palmer-2021-predicate} devised a deterministic conversion from PropBank label sequences to VerbNet ones using only the unambiguous mappings in \Semlink.